educoreai-lotus/RAG/WHAT_MICROSERVICES_NEED_TO_DO.md

 - Make sure the user is logged in before initialization
 - Need `userId` and `token`

+### 5. Automatic Backend URL Detection (No Configuration Needed!)
+- When `bot.js` loads, it automatically detects the backend URL from its own script source
+- Example: If you load `https://rag-backend.com/embed/bot.js`, it knows the backend is `https://rag-backend.com`
+- The backend URL is stored in `window.EDUCORE_BACKEND_URL` automatically
+- All API calls inside the chatbot widget use this URL automatically
+- **You don't need to configure anything!**

 ---

 ## 📝 Minimal Example